Zyelixify/SocialAnxietyTracking/README.md

 - Shows the calibration dots
 - Displays real-time tracking info
 - Shows your results at the end
-- Creates some charts if you want
+- Plots findings into charts if desired

 ## Usage